What is modern medical acupuncture (Western medical

 Who is your course recognised by?

-There is no formal recognition of acupuncture training in Britain.
-This course is recognised by the British Medical Acupuncture Society (BMAS) as covering the required curriculum for the Certificate of Basic Competence (COBC—see below).
+Acupuncture is not regulated in Britain at present so this does not arise; there is no body charged with the recognition of acupuncture training.
+However, the course is recognised by the British Medical Acupuncture Society (BMAS) as covering the required curriculum for the Certificate in Medical Acupuncture (CMA—see below).

-The BMAS offers a Certificate of Basic Competence to its members.
+The BMAS offers a Certificate in Medical Acupuncture to its members.
 They are expected to submit a number of cases for approval and to have given evidence of awareness of the safety aspects of acupuncture.
-Members who have obtained this Certificate may opt later to apply for the Diploma in Medical Acupuncture, which is based on the demonstration of more extensive experience of acupuncture.
-These certificates are not statutorily recognised, because acupuncture is not regulated in Britain, but they provide evidence that the holder has attained a certain level of training and experience.
+The CMA indicates that the member concerned has achieved a certain level of training and experience.
+Members who have obtained this Certificate may opt later to apply for the Diploma in Medical Acupuncture (DipMedAc), which is based on the demonstration of more extensive experience of acupuncture.

 Who is eligible to join this course?